Showing posts with label Technical Education. Show all posts

 Check out the complete list of colleges in PNG.
 There is a lot of information for Grade 12 and non-school leavers who are looking for study opportunities.

 If you are a non-school leaver, you'll have to check with the college.
-As for the Grade 12 school leavers, you must check the DHERST acceptance list 2023.
+As for the Grade 12 school leavers, you must check the DHERST website for the 2024 acceptance lists.

 Career pathways from schools to TVET to employment